 Mornington Peninsula, VIC

-This vast region is marking its place as an ideal home for a range of varieties, but chardonnay is among those that shine.
-Fine, citrus-dominant expressions also have all the structure and intensity required for great examples of this variety.
+This vast region is increasingly celebrated for a range of distinctive varieties, with chardonnay among those highlights.
+Fine, citrus-dominant expressions also have all the structure and intensity required for great expressions of this variety.